Fly Control for Cattle on Pasture in Nebraska

 The face fly is a robust fly that resembles the house fly, only slightly larger and darker.
-It is a nonbiting fly that feeds on animal secretions, nectar and dung liquids.
+It is a nonbiting fly that feeds on animal secretions, nectar, and dung liquids.
 The female face fly feeding causes damage to eye tissues, increases susceptibility to eye pathogens, and can vector Moraxella bovis, the causal agent of bovine pinkeye.

-Achieving adequate face fly control can be difficult because of the habit of feeding around the face and the limited time spent on the animal.
+Controlling face flies is essential in reducing most pinkeye problems.
+Achieving adequate face fly control can be difficult because of the habit of feeding around the face and their limited time spent on the animal.

 Pinkeye vaccines are available and should be considered if pinkeye has been a recurring problem.
 Please check with your local veterinarian about the use of these vaccines in your area.

 The only adult management option available for reducing stable fly numbers is the use of sprays.
-Sprays can be applied using low pressure sprayers or can be applied with mist-blower sprayers.
+Sprays can be applied using low pressure sprayers or can be applied with mist blower sprayers.
 Weekly applications of these products will be required to reduce fly numbers.

 Sanitation or clean-up of wasted feed at winter feeding sites may reduce stable fly numbers.
 If sanitation is not possible, these sites may be treated with a larvicide (Neporex®).
 But, the application of either procedure may not totally reduce the economic impact of stable fly feeding.

 For current Nebraska control recommendations, please see Nebraska Management Guide for Insect Pests of Livestock and Horses (EC1550, PDF 365KB).
 The guide and other resources are available on the Department of Entomology's Livestock Entomology page.